Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Loading Standalone Class Module in Memory.

-Note: One important point you should know about is that the standalone Class Module Object cannot load itself into memory like the Form or Report-based Class Modules.
+Note: One important point is that the standalone Class Module Object cannot load itself into memory like the Class Modules of a Form or Report.

 Option Compare Database